geetikase/item_tasks_examples/json/python/wordcount_example/README.md

 Similarly, the outputs show a single output that is a file, and whose id is `wordcounts`, which is the same as the argument to the `container_args` line of `"/mnt/girder_worker/data/wordcounts"`. item_tasks will automatically mount any input and output files to /mnt/girder_worker/data, which is how we end up with the full path of /mnt/girder_worker/data/wordcounts.
-See the [Girder-Worker docs](http://girder-worker.readthedocs.io/en/latest/plugins.html#docker) for more details.
+See the [Girder-Worker Docker mode docs](http://girder-worker.readthedocs.io/en/latest/plugins.html#docker) for more details.

 ```
     "outputs": [